Category: Free Inquiry

 For my next blog post, I will focus on the rich history of sourdough bread making.
 Throughout my free inquiry I also intend to provide weekly updates on my own bread-making journey!

-The Science & History of Bread Making
+Introduction: The Science & History of Bread Making

 For this semester’s Free Inquiry project, I will be exploring various virtual resources to learn how to make different types of bread.
 I’ve made some basic breads in past years, but never have made anything that requires more than a few hours of work.
 For my Free Inquiry Project, I wanted something I could apply to a personal interest of mine as well as being cross-curricular (science, history, and ADST).